valdepeace/node-red-contrib-multiproject/README.md

 This extension add the project name and a new visual combo list in the header of the node-red editor where we can create a new project or select one.
 To change the default name of the project double click in the project tittle and fill the name of it.

-## to install the node-red package extension:
+To install the node-red package extension:
 ```
 npm install node-red-contrib-multiproject
 ```

 To manage the relation between the projects and the flows, we add a new invisible node with a new type called 'project' in the default file of node-red, where we can mantein the name and the flow nodes of it.
-And example

-### nodes create example
+And example of this node could be:

 ```
 [ ...